renatomio/renatomio.github.io/_pages/projects.md

 ## MSc Project (2019)
 **Prediction of Human Ability for Supernumerary Control based on Individual Motor Skills**
-*Description:* Studied how motor skill proficiency influences the ability to control a robotic finger while playing the piano, using motor tests and statistical learning.
+*Description:* This project studied how motor skill proficiency influences the ability to control a supernumerary robotic finger while playing the piano.
+To assess this, we ran a battery of motor control experiments designed to measure hand dexterity, foot dexterity, and piano playing skills with and without the extra finger.
-*Keywords:* Human Augmentation, Motor Skills, Supernumerary Robotics, C#, Data Analysis
-**Related paper:** [Playing the piano with a robotic third thumb](https://www.nature.com/articles/s41598-021-00376-6)
+*Keywords:* Human Augmentation, Motor Skills, Supernumerary Robotics **Related paper:** [Playing the piano with a robotic third thumb](https://www.nature.com/articles/s41598-021-00376-6)

 ## A Body-Powered Supernumerary Robotic Finger